 - Frozen clam meat is the picked either raw or after heating from Vallarta species or Meretrix species or any other edible species of clams and frozen either raw or after cooking.

-- The frozen clam meat shall have the characteristic appearance and colour.
-It shall be free from discolouration, deterioration, sand particles, pieces of shell, filth or any other foreign matter.
+- The frozen clam meat shall have the characteristic appearance and color.
+It shall be free from discoloration, deterioration, sand particles, pieces of shell, filth or any other foreign matter.

 Frozen clam meat shall be of following types